adarshmadrecha/MSAccess-Firebase-Integration/GettingStarted/TableStructure.md

 *Reason for not Enforcing* : We will be deleting data from server on one client, and then updating the same on another.
 Hence if that time, if the relationship stops the deletion, it can lead to non consistent data in Acces and Firebase.

 ## Data Types ##
+Restrict using following data types in MS Access
+1. String (Short Text / Long Text)
+2. Date/Time
+3. Boolean (Yes / No)
+4. Number / Currency
+Using AutoNumber, Ole Object is strict NO.

 ##Cases where you need not to store data localy.##